interlay/interlay.github.io/docs/vault/faq.md

 One honest and online Vault is enough to allow users to move BTC to Polkadot.
 A user can even be his/her own Vault.
 The more Vaults, however, the better.

+### Can I run multiple Vaults?

+Definitely!
+Please only use one unique key per client to avoid race conditions on signing.
+Additionally, if a Vault is started using the same key name as another that was already running it will load the same Bitcoin wallet and may attempt to transfer "locked" funds.
+Please review the response to Vault theft below.

+?> Please note that only one Vault's SLA score will count toward the testnet challenges.

 ### Do Vaults earn fees?

 Yes!
 Vaults earn fees in PolkaBTC and DOT.